Models

 creatable

-, the entity can be created using a dedicated GraphQL create<ModelName>
+When creatable is true, the entity can be created using a dedicated GraphQL create<ModelName> mutation.

 updatable

-, the entity can be created using a dedicated GraphQL delete<ModelName>
+When updatable is true, the entity can be created using a dedicated GraphQL delete<ModelName> mutation.

 deletable

-, the entity can be created using a dedicated GraphQL delete<ModelName>
+When deletable is true, the entity can be created using a dedicated GraphQL delete<ModelName> mutation.

 queriable